 - Gross profit is the amount of money a business makes from products sold after deducting the cost of goods sold.

 - Costs of goods sold are the amount of money it costs a business to make or purchase a product.

 - Net profit is gross profit minus the cost of goods sold.

 - Net profit is a product of gross profit – net cannot exist without gross.

 - Your net profit is on the key indicators of how well the business is performing.

-Once you get your head around the jargon these two become pretty easy to understand and remember.
+Once you get your head around the jargon of gross profit vs net profit, they become pretty easy to understand and remember.

 Last week we discussed the differences between revenue and net profit – check it out here.